What are natural hazards?

 Natural hazards are atmospheric, Earth or water processes that may damage people, property or other parts of the environment.
 Many of the effects of existing and predicted natural hazards are made worse by the location of human settlement.
 Communities spring up on plains, terraces and dune systems that have been created by natural hazards such as floods, earthquake faulting, wave action and changes in sea level.
-The main natural hazards that are recognised in the Waikato region are:

 Natural hazards are a constant threat to the Waikato region because it has:

 - many areas of coastline exposed to erosion and flooding

 - waterways and low lying plains vulnerable to inland flooding

 - high rainfall in the Coromandel Peninsula, at Waitomo/Kawhia on the west coast and in alpine areas of the Tongariro National Park